dgbkn/automatic-Udemy-Enroller/README.md

 ### 7. Which branch to commit against?

-Pull request should be made on "develop" branch.
+Pull request should be made on "master" branch.

 ### 8. What's the roadmap?